sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 | 5   | github.com/sourcegraph/sample | <code>d67b8d</code> | <code>323e23</code> |
 | 6   | github.com/sourcegraph/sample | <code>323e23</code> |                     |

-This table is synchronized with the source of truth in gitserver whenever we receive a request or an index for a commit that we didn't know about previously.
+This table is synchronized with the source of truth in gitserver whenever we receive a request for a commit that we didn't know about previously.
 A row present in the `lsif_data_markers` table denotes that an index was uploaded for a particular commit.
 Example values for this table are also shown below.

 | repository                    | commit              |
 | ----------------------------- | ------------------- |